 Staying for 3-4 days should be ideal in Kaohsiung.
 Definitely, it is a must-visit.
 It’s good to bike around Kaohsiung or better rent a motorbike.
 Met diverse people in Pingtung from different countries.
 I got interested in talking to people from Tuvalu.
 To be honest, I never heard of the country but when I was searching for it, it is a Polynesian island nation located in the Pacific Ocean.
 Seeing the photos of the islands, I was like wow.
 A separate article will be posted soon about Kaohsiung.
 From Pingtung, I took a train back to Taitung for less than NTD 300.

 Tours to book Kaohsiung and Pingtung

 Back to Taipei for a day and flight back to the Philippines

 A train from Taitung to Taipei cost NTD 783.
-I stayed at my friend’s place at Da’an District.
-For the whole day, all I did was biking around and took pictures of the usual places I visited already.
+I stayed at my friend’s place in Da’an District.
+For the whole day, all I did was bike around and take pictures of the usual places I visited already.

 Overall Expenses – How was I able to budget my PHP 8000 during my whole stay in Taiwan?